-Scholars and Researchers: On February 8, 2018, an Iranian Canadian professor died in prison in Tehran after being arrested with other environmental activists and scientists on suspicion of spying.
+On February 8, 2018, an Iranian-Canadian professor died in prison in Tehran after being arrested with other environmental activists and scientists on suspicion of spying.
 KAVOUS SEYED EMAMI, a 63-year-old environmental activist and sociology professor at Iran's Imam Sadegh University, an elite institution set up after the Islamic revolution in part to train officials, was detained by Iranian authorities on January 24, 2018, in Tehran.
 Iranian authorities have said that Professor Emami committed suicide.
 However, his family has asked for an independent autopsy.
 Emami was also managing director of the Persian Wildlife Heritage Foundation, a well-funded and officially recognized NGO.
-Endangered Scholars Worldwide calls for letters, faxes, and emails urging the Iranian authorities to investigate the situation, explain publicly the circumstances that led to Professor Emami's death, and hold accountable the institutions involved in this painful loss.
+On June 25, 2018, Emami's wife, Maryam Mombeini, was hospitalized in Tehran after being interrogated for hours by agents who raided her home and denied her access to a lawyer.

-On July 17, 2017, an Iranian court sentenced American graduate student XIVUE WANG, a 38-year-old historian from Princeton University, to 10 years in prison for "spying under the cover of research."
+An American graduate student, XIYUE WANG, a 38-year-old historian from Princeton University, was sentenced by an Iranian court on July 17, 2017, to 10 years in prison for "spying under the cover of research."
 Wang, a Chinese-born US citizen, was arrested last summer while conducting research in Iran for his doctoral dissertation.
 Fars News, a semiofficial Iranian news agency, reported that Wang was "gathering secret and top secret [intelligence]" for the US State Department, Harvard Kennedy School, and the British Institute of Persian Studies.
 He was accused of "infiltrating Iran's national archive and building a 4,500-page digital archive" for "the world's biggest anti-Iran spying organization."
+Endangered Scholars Worldwide strongly deplores and condemns the ongoing detention, persecution, and conviction of XiYue Wang, and calls upon all international organizations, academic and professional associations, and other groups and individuals devoted to the promotion and defense of human rights to strongly protest and condemn this arbitrary incarceration, to call for Wang's immediate and unconditional release, and to urge the officials of the Iranian government to respect, guarantee, and implement the provisions and principles of human rights as specified in international conventions and treaties in accordance with Iran's obligations under international law.